jennstirpe/portfolio-site-v2/README.md

 ## Description

-The work page showcases just a few of the projects I've worked on and completed.
+The project dropdown contains just a few of the projects I've completed.
 It's a combination of recently completed projects and projects created to gain experience in different frameworks and libraries.

 ### Built With

-This version is built with a combination of HTML/CSS/JavaScript
+This version is built with a combination of HTML/Bootstrap/Sass.

 ## Contact